junthbasnet/Personal-Website/src/data/blog/blog-post-9/index.md

 6️⃣ **Results**

-Better results were achieved after approximately `1.38 million-time steps`, which corresponds to about `48 hours` of game time.
-Qualitatively, the network played at the level of an experienced human player, usually beating the game with a score of `20 − 2`.
+Better results were achieved after approximately `2.92` million-time steps, which corresponds to about `72` hours of game time.
+Qualitatively, the network played at the level of an experienced human player.

 ▶️ **Youtube Result**: